lc-silverio/lc-silverio/README.md

 As hobbies in tech i'm interesting in GameDev, UX/UI, Design and Digital Marketing.

-You can find more about my professional path on my LinkedIn profile - silverioluis-
+You can find more about my professional path on my LinkedIn profile - lc-silverio-

 Skills: Illustrator, Photoshop, Adobe XD, VirtualBox, Networks, Computer Diagnostics and Repairs, IT Support, Data Recovery, Systems Migration, Cloning